dJPoida/ha-bom-weather-card/README.md

 ## Features

 - All elements have configurable visibility and entity source selection
-- Entities are automatically inferred from the selected weather device to simplify configuration
+- To simplify the configuration of the card, most entities are automatically inferred from the selected weather device
 - Responds to the `sun.sun` entity for Day / Night mode
-- Responds to the current theme to adjust for dark/light mode theme settings
+- Responds to dark/light mode themes
-- Shows different "now / then" values depending on the time of day (this is assumed behavior derived from observing the app and not verified as exactly how the BOM app behaves):
+- Shows different "now / then" temperature min and max values depending on the time of day (this is assumed behavior derived from observing the app and not verified as exactly how the BOM app behaves):
   - 4am -> 12pm (Morning): Min / Max (Last night's min, Today's Max)
   - 12pm -> 6pm (Afternoon): Max / Overnight Min (Today's Max, Tonight's Min)
   - 6pm -> 4am (Evening): Overnight Min / Tomorrow's Max (Tonight's Min, Tomorrow's Max)

 ## Weather Providers

-This card works best when paired with [Bremor's Bureau of Meteorology Custom Component](https://github.com/bremor/bureau_of_meteorology) as a Home Assistant weather provider, but should work with other providers if they follow consistent weather entity naming.
+This card works best when paired with [Bremor's Bureau of Meteorology Custom Component](https://github.com/bremor/bureau_of_meteorology) as a Home Assistant weather provider, but should work fine with other weather providers.

 ## Date & Time Sensors